 Matter and Energy

 The Miller laboratory of Yale’s Department of Chemistry recently made a discovery in peptide catalysis that could change how we think about enzymes.
-This discovery capitalized on the laboratory’s previous discovery of two peptide catalysts.
-Enzymes, or protein catalysts, are

 The third annual Gruber Cosmology Conference took place at Yale on October 7th, honoring discoveries advancing our understanding of the universe.
 This year’s Gruber Prize recipients were Rainer Weiss, Kip Thorne, and Ronald Drever, the leading scientists on the LIGO